 - 1. Employees must notify their immediate supervisor of all sick leave requests before the leave is taken.
-The request may not be made after the beginning of the scheduled work day.
+The request may not be made after the beginning of the scheduled workday.
 Sick leave may be taken only with the immediate supervisor's approval. - 2.
 The employee's department head or the County Manager may require a statement from a physician or other acceptable proof that the employee was unable to report for work, to approve the sick leave.
-At the end of an authorized sick leave period, the employee's department head or the County Manager may require a physical and/or mental examination at the county's expense and by a physician of its choice, to determine if the employee is able to resume to his/her normal duties. - F. Sick leave, which is earned bi-weekly, may be counted as creditable service at the time of retirement to employees who are members of the North Carolina Local Government Employees' Retirement System.
-One (1) month of credit is given for each twenty (20) days of unused sick leave when an employee retires, and one (1) additional month is credited for any part of twenty (20) days of unused sick leave left over. - G. Unused sick leave earned from another North Carolina government agency and/or entity will be accepted and transferred to the county if: - 1.
-Verification of the accumulated sick leave is received in writing from the previous employer; and
+At the end of an authorized sick leave period, the employee's department head or the County Manager may require a physical and/or mental examination at the county's expense and by a physician of its choice, to determine if the employee is able to resume to the employee's normal duties.
+Failure to properly notify the supervisor and/or Department Director or provide necessary medical documentation may result in disciplinary action up to and including termination. - 3.
+The county has the discretion to send an employee home on sick leave if he/she exhibits signs of a serious contagious illness or to send the employee to a physician to obtain a fitness for duty note before returning to work. - 3.4.
+Sick leave, which is earned bi-weekly, may be counted as creditable service at the time of retirement to employees who are members of the North Carolina Local Government Employees' Retirement System.
+One (1) month of credit is given for each twenty (20) days of unused sick leave when an employee retires, and one (1) additional month is credited for any part of twenty (20) days of unused sick leave left over. - 4.5.
+Unused sick leave earned from another North Carolina government agency and/or the Chatham County substantially funded quasi-government agencies of the Chatham County